 I overcame being beaten up and bullied as a teen to build multiple million dollar plus companies in my 20s.
-In my 30s, a brain tumor severely disabled me, and I battled against the odds to regain my health so that I could help my pregnant wife with her fight against cancer.
+In my 30s, a rare health disorder severely disabled me, and I battled against the odds to regain my health so that I could help my pregnant wife with her fight against cancer.

 I want you to know who I really am.
 Every “about page” I see talks about how great the person is and what they have accomplished in business.
 My close friends and family have seen me on top of the world running multi-million dollar businesses.
 They have also seen me mentally and physically disabled, watching helplessly as I faded away.
 This is my story, and I hope that it gives you an idea of who I really am.